Klainti/Concurrent-Programming/homework2/README.md

 # Assigment

 2.1 Calculation of fractals without spinning

-Change the program in previous assigment and implement the sync between thread with signal , not spinning
+Change the program in previous assigment and implement the synchronisation between thread with signal , not spinning

 2.2 Protocol for the traffic control on a narrow bridge ensuring